extremenetworks/PySwitchLib/README.md

 ```
     import pyswitchlib.asset
 ```
+## 0.1.66
+* Fixed issue with unnumbered interface.
 ## 0.1.54
 * Fixed issue with update APIs where a value of 0 was not properly being updated.
 ## 0.1.63